 If you want to have more productive and focused team meetings or lead meetings in a more effective way this article is for you.

-It will share 8 tips on how to lead meetings in a way that everyone within the team comes away energised and with clarity on what to do next.
+It will share 8 tips on how to lead a meeting in a way that everyone within the team comes away energised and with clarity on what to do next.

 In a busy week, the last thing any leader or manager wants is a wasted hour or two sat in an unproductive meeting.